-Conclusion: Virtual “Autism is an emerging concern in today’s digital world, highlighting the adverse effects of excessive screen exposure on early childhood development.
+Conclusion: Virtual Autism is an emerging concern in today’s digital world, highlighting the adverse effects of excessive screen exposure on early childhood development.
 While the symptoms closely resemble those seen in Autism Spectrum Disorder (ASD)—such as speech delays, attention deficits, social withdrawal, and repetitive behaviors—Virtual Autism is an environmentally induced condition rather than a neurodevelopmental disorder with genetic roots.
-The good news is that, unlike ASD, Virtual Autism is preventable and reversible if addressed early with appropriate interventions.”
+The good news is that, unlike ASD, Virtual Autism is preventable and reversible if addressed early with appropriate interventions.
 To “mitigate the risks associated with Virtual Autism, it is vital for parents, caregivers, and educators to take proactive steps in managing screen exposure.
 Limiting screen time, especially for children under the age of three, can help prevent developmental delays.
 Experts recommend keeping screen exposure under one hour per day for young children and encouraging interactive, real-world activities instead.
-Engaging children in outdoor play, reading, hands-on creative activities, and social interactions fosters healthy brain development and strengthens emotional intelligence.”
+Engaging children in outdoor play, reading, hands-on creative activities, and social interactions fosters healthy brain development and strengthens emotional intelligence.
 Moreover, “parents should focus on quality over quantity when it comes to screen use.
 Instead of passive consumption of digital content, they should opt for educational and interactive screen experiences that encourage parent-child engagement.
 Co-viewing programs, discussing content, and integrating screen activities with real-world learning experiences can help reduce the negative effects of screen time.
 Establishing tech-free zones at home, particularly during meals and bedtime, can also promote better sleep patterns and social bonding within the family.
 In conclusion, “while technology is an integral part of modern life, it is crucial to strike a balance between screen time and real-world experiences to ensure healthy cognitive and social development in children.
 By setting clear screen time limits, prioritizing face-to-face interactions, and encouraging sensory-rich activities, we can protect children from the risks of Virtual Autism and support their holistic growth in an increasingly digital world.”

 References